AmaanK03/To-Do-App/README.md

 - **Task Management:** Users can add and delete tasks easily.
 - **Weather Updates:** Displays the current weather using a weather API.
 - **Motivational Quotes:** Shows a new motivational quote each day using a quote API.
-- **Interactive UI:** User-friendly interface with visual feedback for interactions.

 ## What I Learned 🧠

 - **API Integration:** Fetching data from external APIs and displaying it dynamically.
-- **DOM Manipulation:** Updating HTML elements based on API data and user interactions.
 - **JavaScript Functions:** Implementing functions to handle API requests, form validation, and event listeners.
-- **CSS Styling:** Styling the application to create a visually appealing and user-friendly interface.

 ## Future Enhancements